This is a true story about escaping the rat race… and what happens after you do.

-We Built a 44-Foot Steel Yacht to Escape the Rat Race.
+We Built a 44-Foot Steel Yacht, and sailed away.

 This didn’t start with a dramatic moment.
 It started with a quieter realisation…

-• The decision to step away from the 9–5 pattern and design life deliberately.
+• The decision to step away from the 9–5 pattern and live differently.

-• The reality of building a 44-foot steel sailing yacht from scratch while still working.
+• The reality of building a 44-foot steel sailing yacht from scratch while still working full-time.

 • The long, unglamorous years of persistence that nobody sees from the outside.

-• The strain, humour, and strength of doing something difficult as a couple.
+• The strain, humour, and resilience of doing something difficult together.

 • The moment the boat stopped being a project and became our life.